On the cluster admission problem for cloud computing: The Value of Deployment-specific Priors

-We simulated the first and second moment policies with 4 different levels of information (0, 1, 5, 50 observations), with the same setup as in Section \ref{sim1}.
-The results are shown in Figure \ref{simref}.
-We see that having prior knowledge equivalent to even a single sample would improve utilization significantly, resulting in a utilization of $77.78\%$ and $79.8\%$ for the first and second moment policies, respectively.
-Here it becomes visible how the more complex model of the second moment policy is able to better utilize the available information.
-While the first moment policy struggles to obtain further improvements with better priors, the second moment policy can achieve a utilization of up to $83.77\%$.
-While it is infeasible to calculate the utilization an optimal solution to the POMDP would achieve, an upper bound of $92.1\%$ is given by analyzing policies that do not have to satisfy any SLA.
-The second moment policy with good prior information is only $9\%$ below this (unreachable) upper bound, but $24.1\%$ above the same policy without prior information and $41.5\%$ above the baseline policy.
+In this section, we present simulation results to demonstrate the value of deployment-specific priors.
+We simulate the first and second moment policies (with marginal heuristic), now with four different levels of prior information:\ 0, 1, 5, and 50 observations.
+Otherwise, we use the same simulation setup as in Section \ref{sim1}.
+The results are shown in Figure \ref{simref}.\footnote{We also simulated our policies without the marginal heuristic (see Appendix \ref{AP:AB}), and we observe the same general patterns.
+As one would expect, without the marginal heuristic, the achieved utilization is somewhat smaller (especially with good priors).} We see that having prior knowledge equivalent to even a single observation improves utilization significantly, resulting in a utilization of $75\%$ and $79.5\%$ for the first and second moment policies, respectively.
+Better priors lead to even better utilization, with the second moment policy reaching a utilization of $83.8\%$ with $50$ observations.

+While it is infeasible to calculate the utilization corresponding to an optimal solution of the POMDP, we have derived an \textit{upper bound }of $92.1\%$ by analyzing policies that do not have to satisfy any SLA.
+Thus, the second moment policy with good prior information achieves more than $90\%$ of the theoretically achievable as given by this (unreachable) upper bound, while delivering a relative increase in utilization of $24.48\%$ above the same policy without prior information and a $66.1\%$ increase over the baseline (i.e., zeroth moment) policy.
 This shows both the power of our policies and the great importance of taking all available prior information about arriving deployments into account.